spack/spack/lib/spack/docs/configuration.rst

 Spack-specific variables
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Spack understands several special variables.
+Spack understands over a dozen special variables.
 These are:

 * ``$env``: name of the currently active :ref:`environment <environments>`
 * ``$spack``: path to the prefix of this Spack installation